isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 - [Lyx](https://www.lyx.org/) - A gui for LaTex, which might make it easier for you to use it.
 Helpful especially if you are a non-LaTex user trying to collaborate with a LaTex afficiando.
 [Linux, Mac, Windows]

 #### Bibliographic Manager
 - [Zotero](www.zotero.org) - Integrates into Firefox, Chrome/Chromium, LibreOffice Writer, and MS Word.
 Seamless integration with Google Scholar in your webbrowser.
-Online storage possible, nice collaboration features, and many plugins and citation styles. **VERY highly recommended**.
+Online storage possible, nice collaboration features, and many plugins and citation styles. **Highly recommended**.
 [Linux, Mac, Windows]
 - [Docear](http://www.docear.org/) - A great alternative to Zotero, with in-text support for some word processors.
 Best feature is it's integration of a visual "mind-map" organization of citations and documents.
 [Linux, Mac, Windows]
 - [BibTex](http://www.bibtex.org/) - If you use LaTex, you are likely using BibTex for your citation managment.
 Same idea as LaTex: a sort of MarkDown for formatting bibliographies and a format for storing citations.
 [Linux, Mac, Windows]